Department of Geography

 The MS Geography program requires an official Graduate Record Exam (GRE) score to be submitted prior to admission consideration with a preferred score of 303 (verbal and quantitative combined).
 If you took the GRE within the last five years and prior to the new examination, a preferred score of 1100 (V&Q combined) will be considered.
 GRE scores must be sent directly from the Educational Testing Service in Princeton, New Jersey, to our Graduate College.
 The college code for Texas State is 006667.
 The Educational Testing Service can be contacted at www.ets.org/gre.
 Texas State applicants are required to take only the General Test.

 English proficiency exam scores through the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) are required to apply if English is not your native language or if you are not eligible for an automatic TOEFL/IELTS waiver.
+English proficiency exam scores are valid for two years after the exam date.
 Fluency in English is expected of all accepted students, specifically in the areas of listening, reading, speaking, and writing.
 In order to be eligible for admission into this program, applicants must submit scores of at least:

 Note: This program does not allow English--based conditional admission ("Bridge") based on TOEFL/IELTS scores.
 Applicants must submit the required scores for regular admission listed above.